rajats-winsoft/image-color-picker/README.md

 ## To preview demo of image-color-picker project, [Click here](https://stackblitz.com/edit/angular-image-color-picker?embed=1&file=src/app/app.component.html&hideExplorer=1&hideNavigation=1&view=preview)

 ## Using the complete angular project
 Download the image-color-picker folder and install the required packages and run the application.
-All the required components are imported to the project.

 ### Installing